Again, two killed as armed herdsmen repeatedly attack Benue community

 Confirming the development, the Chairman of the Local Government Council, Mrs. Amina Audu said the attack started few days ago.

-“They (security personnel) have now been stationed there and it is because the security people have been on ground that we did not record much casualties.”
+“They have now been stationed there and it is because the security people have been on ground that we did not record much casualties.”

 The Chairman said the decomposing body of a girl and that of a man were recovered from the besieged community. ”The girl was buried immediately her body was found because she was already decomposing by the time she was found.
 We reported to the police and they granted permission for her to be buried.”